HIV Western Blot Test: A Comprehensive Guide

 The procedure involves the following steps:

-In a specialized laboratory, the processed blood sample is subjected to Western Blotting, which involves separating the proteins, (including antibodies), present in the sample using a gel electrophoresis technique.
-The separated proteins are then transferred to a nitrocellulose membrane.
+In a specialized laboratory, the processed blood sample is subjected to Western Blotting.
+This involves separating the proteins present in the sample.
+These proteins include antibodies.
+The separation is done using a gel electrophoresis technique.
+The separated proteins are then transferred to a nitrocellulose membrane. - Addition of Antibodies:

 The presence of HIV antibodies is detected using a colorimetric or chemiluminescent reaction.
 A positive result indicates the presence of HIV antibodies, while a negative result indicates the absence of HIV antibodies.